The men of Bidford-on-avon Parish

 Doiran cemetery Greece.cwgc.

 Attached to 42 Brigade 14th Light div, Lewis's brigade was on the western front throughout the war.
 The battle for Arras 9th Apr-15 May 1917.
 The 3rd battle of the Scrape 3rd May-4th May 1917.
-Lewis probably lost his life in this battle his division was heavily involved in the battle of the Scarpe.
-Before the war he was employed at Broom mill.
+The 5th battalion made an attack at Vis-en-Artois a few miles east of Arras The attack was to commence on 3rd May out of 523 men in the battalion casualties were 299 among them Lewis, 'A' company which he served lost 75 men out of 129 who attacked.
+Before the war he was employed at Broom mill as was his father.
+Known as 'Jack' by the family.
+His father Henry Thomas Stanford (buried in the churchyard at Bidford along with Julia Stanford, Jack’s mother).
+Awarded medals Victory, BWM and Star.

 Frederick was with the men of the Gallipoli campaign who landed on 'W' beach, he has no known grave and is commemorated on the Helles memorial.